Rani-Davis/IBRC-Synthesis-Paper_bats-as-pest-suppressors/README.md

 The current models investigate:

-- 🌱 Crop type
+- 🌱 Crop type.
-- 🌍 Socio-economic and environmental indices (GDP, R&D expenditure in all sectors, Agricultural R&D investment,Agricultural contribution to GDP, and Environmental Performance Index)
+- 📍 Absolute latitude.
+As a proxy for biodiversity as more complex systems with more species may be more challenging to gain knowledge in.
-- 📍 Absolute latitude
+- 🌍 The socio-economic, environmental, and agricultural indices mentioned above.

 Among tested indices, Environmental Performance Index currently appears to be the strongest predictor and is included in the current best-supported models.
 You can find more about how the Environmental Performance Index is calculated here https://epi.yale.edu